Royal Meath Pitch and Putt Club 2020:

 The club would like to welcome all new members and hope they enjoy the coming year playing at Royal Meath Pitch and Putt Club.
 If you have any questions or queries please contact any member of committee who would be glad to advise and help.

 Next Weekend Competition Sat and Sun 11th / 12th July 2020 is 36 Hole V. Par.
 Sat 1pm and Sun 10am and 1pm tee times.

 Please come and meet and greet your fellow members this Monday Evening 13th July 2020 for Fun 3 Ball Scramble over 27 holes at 7pm.
 Check in time 6:45pm.

 Phase 3 for the Return to Pitch and Putt June 29th

 Pitch and Putt Ireland are pleased to publish protocols for a safe return to playing our Sport, our aim is to ensure that it is played in a safe environment during this pandemic.
 It is important that clubs take on board all aspects of these protocols.

 The health of our members and all others who play our sport is very much to the forefront of our thinking, and therefore it is vitally important that all players are familiar with public health measure as set out by the Government.
 It is pretty much agreed by all medical personnel that this virus doesn’t like the outdoors and therefore there is a much lesser chance of contracting it, while out playing, provided social distancing and proper hand hygiene and cough etiquette are strictly observed.

 This is the only official document on protocols for a return to playing, all other documents circulating have not been submitted to Sport Ireland.

-Clubs wishing to open for play must ensure the following: –
+Clubs must ensure that: –